EMEASO23/latin102/quiz2.md

 English Relative Clauses

-1. The brothers, qui came to the wedding with Euryton, were violent Centaurs.
+1. The brothers, cum quibus came to the wedding with Euryton, were violent Centaurs.

 - Antecedent= brothers; masculine plural

-- Qui is nominative plural because they are the subject of the relative clause
+- Quibus is ablative masculine plural because they are the object of the preposition in the relative clause

-2. Dexamenus was afraid of Eurytion, qui promised Deinara in marriage.
+2. Dexamenus was afraid of Eurytion, cui promised Deinara in marriage.

 - Antecedent = Eurytion; masculine singular

-- Qui is nominative singular because it is the subject of the relative clause
+- Cui is dative singular because it is the indirect object of the relative clause

 3. Eurytion, cuius brothers were centaurs, expected to marry Deianira.